Coffee Origin Trip

 Meet the Coffee farming community

 We all travel to make connections.
 Traveling is not just a facility, but it is a necessity.
 A person needs to explore the horizons so they can expand the way they see the world.
-In this trip, we hope to help you connect to the Nepalese coffee farming community and the farmers, and how the coffee that you drink has journeyed its way to you.
+In this trip, we hope to help you connect to the Nepalese coffee farming community, enjoy the food of Nepal and the farmers, and how the coffee that you drink has journeyed its way to you.